mrft/itr8/README.md

 * When we see that we're done in the state (= the next call after the one where we finally sent a value to the output iterator) we'll send { done: true }.
 * When we see the last element of the input iterator, we don't modify the sum anymore, but send the total sum as the value, and indicate that there won't be any more values by setting the 'done' flag on the state
 * In all other cases, we don't send a value, but we generate a new version of the state where the 'total' property is set to the current state's total + nextIn.value

+#### I don't think that the operator I want can be built with the operatorFactory

+If you have read the examples above, and you still don't see how to write your operator, it could be that it cannot be written with the itr8OperatorFactory.

+If that is the case, I advise you to look at the source code of 'debounce', 'throttle' and 'prefetch'.
+Debounce and throttle are actually using a pushable (async) iterator to implement their behaviour, and prefetch is actually returning a custom built iterator.

+As long as your operator returns a function transforming the input iterator into another iterator, you're good (and try to be pollite: always support both sync and async iterators as input, and if possible, make sure that if the input iterator is synchronous, the output iterator is synchronous as well, and wrap it with itr8Proxy so .pipe(...) can be used on the result).

 #### Notes